bzm3r/transpose-timing-tests/README.md

 Modern GPU hardware is not only complex, but many of the relevant details are also closed-source.
 Thus, to understand understand program performance, programmers must rely on abstractions of this hardware.
 These abstractions in turn are strongly influenced by APIs (e.g. OpenGL or Vulkan) specifying the interaction between hardware and application.

-The most hardware abstraction, is unsurprisingly then, the one which APIs present front and center: that of threadgroups.
-In this model, a GPU's processors ("threads") can be thought of being divided into groups ("threadgroups").
-The size of these threadgroups can be set by the application.
+The commonly used mental model of GPU hardware sees a GPU's processors as essentially individual units ("threads ") which can also be divided into groups ("threadgroups"), where the size of these threadgroups can be set by the application
+ .
 Special programs called "shaders" (or, in the context of general-purpose GPU computing, "kernels") are executed by each thread within the threadgroup.
 The instructions specified by the kernel are the same across the threads, but a thread can access different memory for these instructions to work upon.
 Furthermore, threadgroups can include branching control flow statements (e.g. if statements), which can also cause particular threads within a threadgroup to be executing different instructions than another thread, at any given time.

 ![threadgroup-model](./diagrams/threadgroup-model.png)

-While this model captures the gist of "what is a GPU?", it is incomplete.
+While this model captures the gist of a GPU's architecture, it is incomplete.
 To build a more refined mental model, one must start by considering how data flows within a GPU, i.e. understanding hierarchy within which GPU memory is organized.

 ![memory-hierarchy](./diagrams/memory-hierarchy.png)

 Each thread has associated with it registers which store data using a [configuration of logic gates](https://en.wikipedia.org/wiki/Flip-flop_(electronics)) called a flip-flop.
 This storage is expensive in the energy required to maintain it, but powerful in terms of performance.
 However, its capacity is also quite small (**Question 0:** Why?
 Probably because we want to keep each thread close by on the chip, and the more of these we have, the hotter everything would get?).
 Direct access to these registers was unavailable to programmers until quite recently, when APIs began to expose them via subgroup operations.

-A subgroup is a group of threads which are tightly associated due to hardware architecture, in that they can access each others' registers efficiently.
+A subgroup is a group of threads which are tightly associated due to hardware architecture; the relevant side effect of this is that subgroup threads can access each others' registers efficiently.
 A change of terminology is in order: we will call threads within a subgroup "lanes", taking this terminology from the SIMD-world.
 The term "lane" is not overloaded by this decision, as a subgroup *is* a SIMD unit.
-Crucially, all the lanes within a subgroup must be executing the same instruction.
-If due to branching statements two lanes within a subgroup "diverge" (so that one is performing a different instruction than the other), then one of the lanes is temporarily made inactive!
-In other words, if only two lanes were available, the device would temporarily become SISD.
+Since a subgroup is a SIMD unit, all the lanes within a subgroup must be executing the same instruction.
+If due to branching statements two lanes within a subgroup must "diverge" (so that one would end up performing a different instruction than the other), then one of the lanes is temporarily made inactive.
+Thus, at all times, either a thread is inactive, or it is executing the same instruction as all active threads.

 One level up in the hierarchy, we have threadgroups, which can be profitably understood as a group of subgroups.
-Perhaps a change in terminology is in order for threadgroups, but let's restrict ourselves to one change in term per post; world domination one step at a time :).
 Subgroups within a threadgroup have access to "threadgroup shared memory", allowing for data to be shared between subgroups.
-While threadgroup shared memory has greater storage capacity, it also has lower bandwidth, and greater latency, making it less performant.
+While threadgroup shared memory has greater storage capacity than registers, it also has lower bandwidth, and greater latency, making it less time-performant in comparison.
 Note that threadgroup shared memory storage is also register (flip-flop) based.

 On the top, we have global memory, which unlike the lower levels in the hierarchy, uses capacitors (DRAM) as storage elements.
-Global memory is accessible to all threadgroups on a device, but its performance characters mean that two threadgroups cannot communicate with each other on useful timescales.
+Global memory is accessible to all threadgroups on a device, but given its performance characteristics, two threadgroups cannot meaningfully communicate with each other on useful timescales.
 If the threads within a threadgroup can pass send messages to each other with a day's delay, it may take up to 10 days for messages to pass between threadgroups.
 You wouldn't want to have your threads sitting around, twiddling their thumbs, in that time, and thus design your programs to minimize dependency on inter-threadgroup communication.

 ## Transposing bit matrices

-Before we jump into using our new-found understanding of threadgroups and subgroups to start kernels which transpose bit matrices, let us discuss how bit matrices will be reprsented in memory, and the general concept of the transposition algorithm for bit matrices.
+Before we jump into using our new-found understanding of threadgroups and subgroups to start writing kernels which transpose bit matrices, let us discuss how bit matrices will be reprsented in memory, and the general concept of the transposition algorithm for bit matrices.

+### Memory representation

-**Memory representation.** Recall that we are interested in transposing 32x32 bit matrices.
+Recall that we are interested in transposing 32x32 bit matrices.
 Note that an unqualified unsigned integer is 32 bits wide.
 Therefore, a 32x32 bit matrix can be represented as an array of 32 unsigned integers.

 ![bit-matrix](./diagrams/bit-matrix.png)